pgonzaleznetwork/HappySoup.io/README.md

 * Use the Logout button on the app.
 This will completely destroy the server side session and all record of your access token.
 * From Salesforce > Setup > Connected Apps Oauth Usage > Find the token for sfdc-happy-soup and revoke it.
 The app will no longer be able to use the access token and you'll be logged out the moment you try to use the app again.

+**How is your token stored**

+Your access token will be temporarily stored in a redis database which is provisioned by Heroku.
+The token is then retrieved by the server every time you use the app, as long as you have a valid server-side session with the app, and the required cookies.

+Access to the database is restricted and the credentials are not stored anywhere in the source code; it is managed via environment variables.

+This mechanism is the same way Workbench, OrgDoctor, MavensMate and other open source projects work.
+Again, if this doesn't meet your security standards, we encourage you to use the app locally or own your own heroku account, no need to miss on all the features we provide!